List of screw drives

 At a minimum, a screw drive is a set of shaped cavities and protrusions on the screw head that allows torque to be applied to it.
 Usually, it also involves a mating tool, such as a screwdriver, that is used to turn it.
-The following heads are categorized based on frequency, with some of the less-common drives being classified as "tamper-resistant".
+Some of the less-common drives are classified as being "tamper-resistant".

 Most heads come in a range of sizes, typically distinguished by a number, such as "Phillips #00".
-These sizes do not necessarily describe a particular dimension of the drive shape, but rather are arbitrary designations.